What The Font?!

 Some are professional businessmen, and others might be the class-clown from middle school (I’m looking at you Comic-Sans).

 Our last suggestion is to test it in every scenario you can think of.
 When you think you have the fonts selected that you want to use, try looking at it in large and small scale.
 Print it out and then view it on a website.
+While there are font tools out there that you can find, trust your gut to make the decision.
 You want to make sure your font works well for every situation.
 Now that you have the perfect font, let everyone know.
 Your mom doesn’t care, but you should tell every co-worker that will ever touch a document.

 Make sure that you and your team are consistent.
 Every document your organization produces should have a certain look and feel.
+What the font choice is will help reinforce what you want to portray.
 Just like we mentioned earlier, people will only notice when it’s wrong.
 So carve out some time and experiment, your brand will thank you.